Sagrada Família surrounded by trees and visitors in Barcelona

 Barcelona’s luxury hotel scene is concentrated in upper Eixample and along Passeig de Gràcia — boutique properties in landmark buildings, rooftop pools, and concierge services that actually know the city.
 The 5-star hotels on and around Passeig de Gràcia are genuinely excellent.
 Browse luxury Barcelona hotels on Booking.com.

 The free cancellation strategy: Always book free cancellation.
-Set a calendar reminder to check prices again 3–4 weeks before arrival — Barcelona rates drop regularly, especially heading into shoulder season.
+Set a calendar reminder to check prices again 3–4 weeks before arrival — Barcelona rates sometimes soften, especially heading into shoulder season.
 Rebooking at a lower rate takes 5 minutes and has saved us €80–150 on a single booking.

 For our full neighborhood breakdown, see our where to stay in Barcelona guide.